ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 3. A final PATCH request to the UCS to complete the file upload.
    - This uses the same `UploadFileWorkOrder` token.

-Should the user desire to delete a file, they obtain a `DeleteFileUploadWorkOrder` token from the WPS and perform a DELETE request via the `ghga-connector`.
+Should the user desire to delete a file, they obtain a `UploadFileWorkOrder` token of type "delete" from the WPS and perform a DELETE request via the `ghga-connector`.

 When the user has completed uploading all files, the user contacts the UOS to move the `UploadContext` to the `LOCKED` state, preventing further changes (Data Stewards can